Don't miss Sweetwater's Last Minute Holiday Deals! (affiliated) Shop sales on all kinds of keyboards, MIDI controllers

 MIDI keyboards are becoming the standard for live music and studio purposes.
 Having the right sustain pedal for MIDI keyboards is important.
 There are a few different factors that determine which you’re going to want to use with your MIDI controller or digital piano.

-A sustain pedal is one of the most useful tools to a keyboardist for live performance.
+A sustain pedal is one of the most useful tools for a keyboardist for live performance.
 Having one that is sturdy and put together is essential.
 The biggest problem in most is that they break easily and they stick while you’re playing.
 Having something that sticks on you is the most frustrating problem you can have while performing live.
 Below I outline my favorite in much better detail and tell you ones to avoid.

 Best Sustain Pedals – A Quick Glance

 What Is A Sustain Pedal?

 The sustain pedal is the most common in music and especially in the piano world.
 This allows you to play a note or chord and have the note right out even though your hands aren’t still pressing the notes down.

 It is essential for any serious musician as you will need to sustain notes out during different parts of songs.
 Having the right product for MIDI keyboards is necessary for all musicians.

 Things To Consider

 Live Or Studio?

 Are you using your pedal for live music or for studio sessions?
 This is important because some of them have rubber stoppers on the bottom and keep them from moving.

 Traditional Or Foot Pedal?

 How Much Use Do You Want To Get?

 You can find ones for very cheap, the problem is that some of them break easily.
 The difference between using a pedal with a normal keyboard and with a MIDI keyboard is that you want to make sure everything is working properly if using with a MIDI controller.

 If yours has problems sticking then it will send MIDI messages to your laptop and your synthesizers will stick too.
 This is frustrating when performing live.